 Globalisation is a complex trend, encompassing many forces and many effects.
 Globalisation has revolutionised the global market as Multinational Enterprises renew their strategies to attain competitive edge.
 These topics evaluate different strategies adopted by business firms to uniquely position themselves in the global market.

-• The analysis of suitability and applicability of Porter’s Generic Strategies in the light of emerging business trends and unpredictable operating environment.
+- The analysis of suitability and applicability of Porter’s Generic Strategies in the light of emerging business trends and an unpredictable operating environment post-pandemic.

-• How globalisation has broken trade barriers and its impact on trade tariffs: Case of BRIC countries.
+- How globalisation has broken trade barriers and its impact on trade tariffs: the case of BRIC countries.

-• A study into the FDI strategies used by UK multinational companies: Case study Vodafone.
+- A study into the FDI strategies used by UK multinational companies: case study of Vodafone.

 - Investigating the role of strategic alliances in creating global supply chain networks.